 15. They can’t climb glass or slick plastic

 Assuming the walls are smooth enough, lids on Dubia roach enclosures are an option rather than a necessity.
 Lids help maintain humidity and temperature and they can prevent curious pets and others from creating unwanted problems.
 But they aren’t required.
 All things equal, there’s no need to lock Dubia roaches in.
-They can’t climb non-textured surfaces like other roach species.
+They can’t climb non-textured surfaces like other tropical roach species.

 16. They don’t fly

-Dubia roaches have wings but they aren’t for flying.
-Males climb as high as they can, jump, and flutter to the ground.
+Male Dubia roaches have wings, but they aren’t for flying.
+Males often climb to a high spot in their enclosure, jump, and flutter back to the ground.
 But this is the most they can muster.
-Females don’t have wings, and neither do the nymphs.
+Females don’t have wings, and neither do nymphs.
 That pretty much sums it up.

 17. They don’t attack or bite

 From our perspective, people tend to lump all cockroaches together.
 For that reason B. dubia and other tropical roaches get a bad rap.
-Before getting into feeding them to our animals we had no idea about the differences between, say, and American cockroach and an Argentinian cockroach, so the general public’s misperceptions are understandable.
+Before getting into feeding them to our animals we had no idea about the differences between the American cockroach and the Argentinian cockroach, for example, so we understand the misperceptions.
 And yes, no one – including us – wants to see cockroaches in their home or god forbid a restaurant, but by and large tropical roaches are harmless.
 They don’t pick up nasty bacteria in sewers and track them into our kitchens.
 There is very little comparison between a German cockroach living in the sewer during a hot, muggy summer and an Argentinian cockroach that spends half its day preening and wouldn’t survive ten days outside its carefully controlled enclosure.

 18. They eat almost anything